What Is Service Design Thinking?

 A great service offering can set you apart from the crowd and create a competitive advantage.
 The Internet has made comparing and switching brands a lot easier for customers.
 It’s no longer good enough for businesses to pour money into marketing and branding to differentiate themselves.
 Today’s true differentiator is level of service.

-Service design looks at interactions across all channels and touchpoints.
+Service design thinking looks at interactions across all channels and touchpoints.
 This helps businesses assess how best to bring the digital and physical together to create a more integrated and innovative customer experience.

-While service design is practiced by many businesses and organisations, some do it better than others.
+While service design thinking is practiced by many businesses and organisations, some do it better than others.
 These two champions demonstrate the power of service design across very different industries.

 The Government Digital Service (GDS) have the unenviable task of digitising the hundreds of services Her Majesty’s Government provides to our wonderfully diverse population.
-Not only have they managed to do this, but they’ve used service design to make the complex simple.
+Not only have they managed to do this, but they’ve used service design thinking to make the complex simple.

 One example is their realisation that many of their government services had overly complex names.
 ‘Immigration Health Surcharge’, eh?
 To combat this, they decided to change these complex names to something a user could understand straight away.
 ‘Check if you need to pay towards your healthcare in the UK’ is much more clear!
 This change improved the overall service from a user and organisation standpoint, by resulting in less phone calls and more completed tasks online.